root-7325/root3277/README.md

 - 👋 Hi, I’m @root7325
-- 👀 I’m interested in Reverse Engineering
-- 🌱 I’m currently learning: C# (then C++ again)
-- 📫 You can message me in discord: root뿌리#7325

 <!---
 root3277/root3277 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.